polarfire-soc/polarfire-soc-buildroot-sdk/doc/MPFS-DEV-KIT_user_guide.md

 |||||Close: 1K||100K pull down connected to TRSTB||

 ## Building and Loading the Linux Image
-For instructions on how to build and load a Linux image, see the Linux build instructions in [top level readme](../README.md).
+For instructions on how to build and load a Linux image, see the Linux build instructions in the [top level README](../README.md).

 #### Linux Boot and Login Credentials
 The Linux boot process can be observed by connecting a serial terminal to the USB port on the HiFive